oracledeveloperslondon/droneAPI/README.md

 ### main
    - **webhandler.go** this includes the declarations for the Gorrilla Multiplexer (MUX) providing the declarations for the handlers.
 THE URIs defined are presented in a manner that makes it as close as posxible to the Blueprint representstion. additionally the URIs are declared with both a trailing **/** as it impacts the MUX ability to handle the call.
 We have also included alias paths for example __yaw__ and __rotation__
-   - **actionhandler.go** The handler functions have been grouped together in the main tier.
-The handlers role is to take the REST calls and translate the web call to the relevant calls in the **dronecore** layer
+   - **performActions.go** The handler functions have been grouped together in the main tier.
+All the handler files incorporate the task of taking the REST calls and translate the web call to the relevant calls in the **dronecore** layer. __performactions__ takes the actions like tajkeoff, land etc. The ohers are __performEmergency__ which takes an Emergency Stop which then goes through all the known drones and lands and stops them regardless of what is happening.  __PwerformRegistrations__ takes the regiastration call and locates drone(s) or creates dummy ones and registers them  __performSiompleNavigations__ contains the change yaw, gaz etc
+   - **dronelogging** makes use of the basic logging framework to handle simple Log4J style logging and exposes 4 objects Trace, Info, Warning, Fatal -- these entitiers have no linkage to the __DroneDash__ feature

 ## dronecore
   - **droneobj.go** This provides the means to wrap the __gobot__ library and procides the primary struc which holds, a number of keyelements relating to a drone, this includes the __driver__ and __connection__ object, plus a handle to a __reporter__ object which provides the means to record whatthe drone is being asked to perform
-  - **droneservices.go** This provides the handler for non droneinstance specific logic, such as translating a URI to get the name of the droneand locating the cached drone object.
+  - **drone-services.go** This provides the handler for non droneinstance specific logic, such as translating a URI to get the name of the droneand locating the cached drone object.

-### dronecore
+  - **droneReport.go**
+  - **droneactions.go**

+#API LifeCycle

+To control the drone it first has to be registered through the RegisterDrone API call - then any command can be sentm, but IF the drone is in the wrong state a **BadRequest** response will be provided.
+APIs not yet implementined will return **NotImplemented**